AhmedThahir/koinbase_registration_creator/README.md

 Use at your own risk.

+This is for educational purposes for learning Selenium.
 I am not liable for any damages/harm caused.